-If you could buy the property for a 15% discount and arrange to find the initial purchase funds from elsewhere, normally using bridging finance, you could then re-mortgage, sometimes instantly, to 85% of the open market value and pull the initial money out from the deal, thus achieving a no money down deal.
+Most buy to let lenders will allow you to borrow up to 75% of the property value.
+However, if you can buy the property for a 25% discount and arrange to find the initial purchase funds from elsewhere you can then remortgage, sometimes instantly, to 75% of the open market value and pull the initial money out from the deal.
+This could enable you to effectively do a no money down deal.